 Michigan artist Jillian L. painted this mural of a hungry cheetah whose tail has a mind of its own on the east-facing wall of Uncle Cheetah’s Soup Shop, a favorite neighborhood lunch & dinner spot.
 It’s on the north side of the street.

-Follow Wealthy to Atlas Ave., turn left (north) about 500 yards to Lake Dr. You’ll pass the Grand Rapids Pride Center on the way.
+Head back west on Wealthy about 200 feet to Atlas Ave.
+Turn right (north) and go about 500 yards to Lake Dr. You’ll pass the Grand Rapids Pride Center on the way.

 “Eastown Pride Crosswalks”